Differential Galois groups of $G$-connections with Coxeter singularities: Rational canonical form

-The Iwahori and periodic gradings above restrict to gradings on the Cartan subalgebras $\fc\cap\fg(\C[t,t^{-1}])$ and $\ft'$ defined in terms of our fixed affine pinning.
-Since any element of $\fg_i$ with $(i,h)=1$ is $T$-conjugate to an element of $\ft'$, it follows that any $\beta^0\in\fg_{x_I}(-r/h)$ is $T$-conjugate to an element in $\fc(-r/h)$.
-Thus, if a formal connection contains a semistable stratum $(x_I,r/h,\beta)$ with respect to some trivialisation, then after a further constant gauge change by an element of $T$, one can assume that $\beta^0\in\fc(-r/h)$.
+Note that if a formal connection contains a semistable stratum $(x_I,r/h,\beta)$ with respect to some trivialisation, then after a further constant gauge change by an element of $T$, one can assume that $\beta^0\in\fc(-r/h)$.
 In other words, we can take the Coxeter torus centralising $\beta^0$ to be $\cC$.